NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 2. Your organization has two DHCP servers at its central site.
 Both DHCP servers are running on the Windows Server 2012 operating system.
-One DHCP server also hosts the company’s intranet site.
-You want to configure DHCP so that one DHCP server handles the majority of the organization’s DHCP traffic and the other DHCP server, installed on the server that hosts the intranet site, only leases addresses if the first one becomes unavailable.
+One DHCP server also hosts the company's intranet site.
+You want to configure DHCP so that one DHCP server handles the majority of the organization's DHCP traffic and the other DHCP server, installed on the server that hosts the intranet site, only leases addresses if the first one becomes unavailable.
 The second DHCP server should be able to lease addresses from the entire scope until